-Friday 3rd December 2010
+Friday 2nd December 2011

-Computer Animation Computational Linguistics Probabilistic Model Checking Program Analysis
+Computer Animation Computational Linguistics Probabilistic Model Checking

-The completed assignments are due by 12 noon on Monday, 17th January, 2010.
+The completed assignments are due by 12 noon on Monday, 16th January, 2012.
 Each assignment should be put in a separate envelope, clearly marked with your candidate number (but not your name) and the name of the course, and addressed to the Chairman of Examiners, FHS Computer Science, Part C. The envelopes must be handed in to the Examination Schools, High St, by noon.
 Assignments that are late by even a few minutes will not be accepted by the Schools staff.
-Assignments cannot be handed in at the Computing Laboratory, or anywhere else other than at the Examination Schools.
+Assignments cannot be handed in at the Department of Computer Science, or anywhere else other than at the Examination Schools.

 Each assignment will contain a number of questions on the course, some more difficult than others.
-Some questions will be similar in style to questions on tutorial sheets, although perhaps a bit longer, and a few will be more challenging.
+Some questions will be similar in style to questions on tutorial sheets, although perhaps a bit longer and a few will be more challenging.
 Each assignment is designed to take you about three days' work.
 You may, however, need an extra day for background reading.

-Although some assignments may be carried out while you are resident in Oxford, some may be prepared over the Vacation period.
+Although some work on the assignments may be carried out while you are resident in Oxford, it is more normal to finish them over the Vacation period.
 If you wish to complete assignments away from Oxford you should make sure that you have access to adequate computing facilities to do so.
-You may wish to ensure that you have network access through the VPN to the Computing Laboratory's course material webpages.
+You may wish to ensure that you have network access through the VPN to the Computer Science course material webpages.